astropy/astroquery/docs/mocserver/mocserver.rst

 tessellation to represent regions on the sky by hierarchically grouped HEALPix cells.
 It other words, a Spatial MOC is a set of HEALPix cells at different orders.

+The idea is the same for Time MOCs.
+The time axis is split into time cells.

 For those wanting to know more about MOCs, please refer to `the MOC 2.0 specification document <https://ivoa.net/documents/MOC/20220727/REC-moc-2.0-20220727.pdf>`_.